Stephen Hawking Eulogizes George P. Mitchell

 “The science wasn’t there to assist them,” Dan Steward, who led teams at Mitchell Energy & Development, told The Energy Fix, but Mitchell believed it was the future.
 Its success made him a billionaire but Mitchell took credit for none of it beyond being a believer - he instead deferred to geologists, chemists and engineers for making hydraulic fracturing work.
 And he then paid science back in many ways.

-Texas A& M University physicist Peter McIntyre tells of how Mitchell quietly saved the Alpha Magnetic Spectrometer.
-Mitchell also bankrolled development of technology for high energy accelerators and was responsible for using that same technology to make a more powerful magnet for magnetic resonance spectroscopy in biomedicine, a key tool in deciphering the structure of proteins for cancer research.
+Texas A&M University physicist Peter McIntyre tells how Mitchell quietly saved the Alpha Magnetic Spectrometer.
+Mitchell also bankrolled the development of technology for high-energy accelerators and was responsible for using that same technology to make a more powerful magnet for magnetic resonance spectroscopy in biomedicine, a key tool in deciphering the structure of proteins for cancer research.

-He created the Mitchell Institute for Fundamental Physics and Astronomy at Texas A & M, which is why Professor Stephen Hawking euologized him:
+He created the Mitchell Institute for Fundamental Physics and Astronomy at Texas A&M, which is why Professor Stephen Hawking eulogized him:

 "George P Mitchell was a remarkable individual who combined vision with wisdom and persistence.
 Through sheer hard work and dedication, he leaves behind an extraordinary legacy.
 It can be said of very few people that they changed the world—but George Mitchell is among those few.